 Red rocks are what Arizona does best, and there is no lack of them here which makes it the perfect Arizona road trip destination.
-Sedona is a stunning setting that is without question a tourist town, but still caters to adventure seekers and soul-searchers alike, especially standout spots like Devils Bridge.
+Sedona is a stunning setting that is without question a tourist town, but still caters to adventure seekers and soul-searchers alike, especially standout spots like Devils Bridge and the fantastic hiking trails.
 As you travel the smooth, black highway towards the area, imposing orange mountains loom in the distance.

 Drawing closer, you suddenly find yourself surrounded by so much beauty it’s hard to know where to turn your camera lens.
 The green foliage below offsets the bright rocks, and if you’re lucky a perfect blue sky completes the picture of everything a desert should be.

 There are a number of ways to spend your time in Sedona, and you can choose to spend the night in a luxurious lodge or simply head to the area for a day trip (about a two hour drive from Phoenix).
 If you don’t have access to a vehicle, there is a shuttle that goes between the Phoenix Sky Harbour Airport and Sedona for $47 each way.
 Many tourists spend their time simply walking through the picturesque town which is lined with souvenir shops selling Native American artwork, spiritual wares (they’re big on spirituality in this place!) and mouth-watering eateries.
 Sedona is also famous for its blissful retreats, so this is a great place to hit the spa and indulge in a massage if you’re so inclined.
 Otherwise, spend the day exploring some of the surrounding walking trails before heading back into town for some shopping.